Defining Crochet Pattern Skill Levels

 Learn To Crochet!

 My free 4-week class teaches someone how to crochet from start to finish.
-This free masterclass was specifically designed for those that have never crocheted before.
+This free masterclass was specially designed for those who have never crocheted before.

 1. Basic